pablogila/FireFlyUSB/README.md

 # FireFlyUSB

 Need to use a public computer often?
-Are you tired of adding and removing your accounts every day?
+Tired of adding and removing your accounts every day?
 No problem!
 FireFlyUSB is a set of scripts that make it extremely easy to take your Firefox profile with you on an USB, to use it on public computers without worrying about exposing your data.

 ## Download